xtreamsrl/ngx-validation-errors/README.md

 }
 ```

 you can set the default validation context and the errorComponent.
-This last one is instantiated dynamically using
+The last one is instantiated dynamically using
 component factory and substituted to the default one, so remember to add it to the entryComponents list.
-It must accept 3 input:
+It must accept 3 inputs:
 ```
 {
   messages: string[];